alex-ozdemir/rust-class/plan.md

 to let them discover it for themselves.

-The assignment will be to take the example parser for nom (which 'parses' an expression into its value) and turn it into an actually parser, which produces an AST for the expression.
+The assignment will be to take the example parser for nom (which 'parses' an expression into its value) and turn it into an actual parser, which produces an AST for the expression.

 ### Week 5: Lifetimes